 - Either party was legally insane or otherwise mentally incompetent to enter the contract.

 A voidable marriage is valid until a court declares it to be invalid, and only the victimized party may challenge the validity of the marriage.
-How long the couple has been married is immaterial.
+It doesn't matter how long the couple has been married.
 However, the marriage cannot be annulled if the parties continue to live together after the reason for the marriage being voidable no longer exists.
 A marriage is voidable if at the time of the ceremony: